fish-shell/fish-shell/doc_src/language.rst

 For example::

-  not cat file | grep -q fish
+  not cat file | grep -q ghoti
   echo status is: $status pipestatus is $pipestatus

 Here ``$status`` reflects the status of ``grep``, which returns 0 if it found something, negated with ``not`` (so 1 if it found something, 0 otherwise). ``$pipestatus`` reflects the status of ``cat`` (which returns non-zero for example when it couldn't find the file) and ``grep``, without the negation.